laddhv/api-gateway-parent-1/README.md

 The output of the build for this repository is a docker container.
 See /parent-boot-docker-app sub-folder.
 ## Testing
 Unit tests are run as part of the mvn packaging
-The project is auto built in Jenkins with automation tests.
 ## Contributing

 The Symphony project is a collection of services and libraries housed at https://github.com/dellemc-symphony.